Alaska observation REPORT DESIGN

 The biggest two challenges I had in this project were:

-1. Determine the best way of showing and comparing the data.
+1. Choosing the best way of showing and comparing the data.

 2. Simplify the design to make it easy to use by non power users.